mayunlei/aliyun-log-grafana-datasource-plugin/README.md

 ![](/img/demo4.png)

 - The red line on the chart represents the set threshold.
-Click on the right side and drag it up and down
+Click on the right side and drag it up and down.
-- Evaluate every `1m` for `5m`, Is the result calculated every minute, and the threshold is exceeded for five consecutive minutes
+- Evaluate every `1m` for `5m`, Is the result calculated every minute, and the threshold is exceeded for five consecutive minutes.
 - After setting for, if the state exceeds the threshold value and changes from Ok to Pending, the alarm will not be triggered.
 After continuously exceeding the threshold value for a period of time, the alarm will be sent.
-If the state changes from Pending to Alerting, the alarm will only be notified once
+If the state changes from Pending to Alerting, the alarm will only be notified once.
-- WHEN `avg ()` OF `query (B, 5m, now)` IS ABOVE `89`, That means line B has an average of more than 89 alarms in the last five minutes
+- WHEN `avg ()` OF `query (B, 5m, now)` IS ABOVE `89`, That means line B has an average of more than 89 alarms in the last five minutes.
-- Add notification mode and notification information under Notifications
+- Add notification mode and notification information under Notifications.

 ## Contributors